Important Concepts In Qt Quick - The Visual Canvas

 In almost all cases, the visual parent is identical to the ownership-parent.
 See the documentation about the Visual Parent for more in-depth information on the topic.

-Modern computer systems and devices use OpenGL to draw graphics.
-Qt Quick requires OpenGL and it is used to display applications developed with Qt Quick in QML.
+Modern computer systems and devices use graphics processing units or GPUs to render graphics.
+Qt Quick can leverage this graphics hardware by using graphics APIs like OpenGL.
+The default graphics adaptation for Qt Quick requires OpenGL and it is used to display applications developed with Qt Quick in QML.
 In particular, Qt Quick defines a scene graph which is then rendered.
-See the documentation about the Scene Graph for in-depth information about the concept of a scene graph and why it is beneficial, and about the scene graph implementation provided by Qt Quick.
+See the documentation about the Scene Graph for in-depth information about the concept of a scene graph and why it is beneficial, and about the scene graph adaptations provided by Qt Quick.